 Label all samples.
 Ship overnight on cold packs.

 This test is performed at the Cornell University Animal Health Diagnostic Center in Ithaca, NY.
-Prices for tests performed outside of TVMDL may not include lab accession and forwarding fees and can be subject to change without notice.
+Prices for tests performed outside of TVMDL may not include lab accession and forwarding fees and are subject to change without notice.
 A processing and forwarding fee is added to all referral tests.
 Turnaround times vary depending on shipping time and the referral lab's schedule.